 This map recognizes the POLST Programs which are active in National POLST activities.
-Programs which are using the National POLST Form (Arizona, Maine, New Hampshire, Iowa, Alabama) are outlined in dark pink; programs that have adapted the National POLST Form are outlined in medium pink (West Virginia, Alaska).
+Programs which are using the National POLST Form (Arizona, Maine, New Hampshire, Iowa, Alabama) are outlined in dark pink; programs that have adapted the National POLST Form are outlined in medium pink (West Virginia, Alaska, Idaho).
 Active programs have at least one leader actively participating in National POLST governance.

 Additional resources (PDFs)